Templates

 `;

-Reference name should be unique for each element (like an element's id
+Reference name should be unique for each element (like an element's id).

-collection to get those elements in your code without any additional DOM search:
+Then you can use ref collection to get those elements in your code without any additional DOM search:

 class MyComponent extends Symbiote {